swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 /// ProgressReporter is used to observe progress updates from a `ProgressManager`.
 It may also be used to incorporate those updates into another `ProgressManager`.
 ///
 /// It is read-only and can be added as a child of another ProgressManager.
-@Observable public final class ProgressReporter : Sendable {
+@Observable public final class ProgressReporter : Sendable, CustomStringConvertible, CustomDebugStringConvertible {

     /// The total units of work.
     public var totalCount: Int? { get }